romeerez/orchid-orm/docs/src/guide/relations.md

   relations = {
     tags: this.hasAndBelongsToMany(() => TagTable, {
-      // primaryKey is a column of this table
+      // columns of this table to connect with the middle table
-      primaryKey: 'id',
+      columns: ['id'],
-      // foreignKey is a column of joinTable to connect with this table
+      // columns of the middle table to connect the columns to
-      foreignKey: 'postId',
+      references: ['postId'],
+      through: {
+        // name of the middle table
+        table: 'postTag',
-      // associationPrimaryKey is a primaryKey of a related table
+        // columns of the middle table to connect to the related table
-      associationPrimaryKey: 'id',
+        columns: ['tagId'],
-      // associationForeignKey is a column of joinTable to connect with related table
+        // columns of the related table to connect the middle table to
-      associationForeignKey: 'tagId',
-      // joinTable is a connection table between this and related tables
-      joinTable: 'postTag',
+        references: ['id'],
+      },
     }),
   };
 }